The Pros and Cons of NFT Ticketing

-We want to use our NFT ticketing technology to enabled people to have new, exciting experiences.
+We want to use our NFT ticketing technology to enable people to have new, exciting experiences.
 This is how and why we're doing it.

 We thought we’d take the time to reflect on why we created SeatlabNFT and how we hope it will impact our community for the better.